-It's nearing the end of 2016, I'm 22 years young, and can FINALLY say with complete confidence that I am, well, confident.
+I'm 26 years young, and can FINALLY say with complete confidence that I am, well, confident.
 I look back on the last 10 years of my life and am saddened by the constant nagging in the back of my mind that I could've done so much more with that decade.

 It's crazy to me now because I have a strong opinion on most things, am more independent than anyone I know, and can't remember the last time I wore makeup or a bra on a typical weekday.

 I refuse to let my worth be defined by anything superficial.

 There are plenty of days when I'm breaking out, feel bloated, or feel frumpy and would rather hide under a rock than go face the world, but life doesn't work that way.
 We don't get days off for "feeling ugly", and we shouldn't have to.
 Our confidence needs to come from within.
 So when I am feeling self-conscious for whatever reason, I have to let my inner light shine through and own it, because an amazing personality trumps a pretty face any day.

 From my personal experience, being confident comes from:

 Right now.
 Inside and out.
 Do it.
 You're awesome, I promise.